 Drawing & Painting students concentrate on the principles of drawing and painting through studio work, slide lectures, and demonstrations.
 Students are introduced to color, imagery, media, and various drawing and painting techniques.
 The class may also focus on printmaking, 3-D art, and/or mixed media.
 Students will display their work in public exhibitions.
-20 students are accepted.
+Up to 20 students are accepted.

 Requirements for Applicants

 1. Create an account and complete an online application.
 If you have applied to OSAI before, you can log in to an existing account.

 2. Read the guidelines and tips below to prepare your portfolio and still life.

 3. Choose up to three pieces of artwork for your portfolio and complete a Description of Work form.
 See the Portfolio Selection Guidelines below.

 4. Create a still life.
 See Still Life Drawing Requirements and Tips below.

 5. Photograph each piece of art individually: up to three pieces of your choosing and one still life drawing.
 See How to Photograph Artwork below.